XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 There are several properties that define a good validator.
 The more of these properties your server embodies, the more reason others have to include your server in their list of trusted validators:

 * **Availability**.
 An ideal validator should always be running, submitting validation votes for every proposed ledger.
-    * Basically, strive for 100% uptime.
+    * Strive for 100% uptime.
 * **Agreement**.
 A validator's votes should match the outcome of the consensus process as often as possible.
 To do otherwise could indicate that the validator's software is outdated, buggy, or intentionally biased.
     * Always run the latest `rippled` release without modifications.
 * **Timeliness**.
 A validator's votes should arrive quickly, and not after a consensus round has already finished.